nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Care needs to be taken to follow data storage formats properly, or else the application will **reject** the data file.

 ### GUI Interaction

 Although CheckUp is built as a Command Line Interface application, it also supports the following GUI interactions:

 #### Person List Panel:

 * Clicking on patients in the Patient List Panel will automatically open their info in the Patient Details Panel.
 <details>
 <summary> Example: </summary>

-* Clicking on the first patient `Alex Yeoh` will display his details on the Patient View Panel
+* Clicking on the first patient `Alex Yeoh` will display his details on the Patient View Panel.

 ![Clicking on Patient List Panel Gif](images/ug-images/patientListPanel.gif)
 </details>

 #### Person Details Panel:

 * Clicking on the fields in the Patient Details Panel will automatically prepare them for editing in the Command Input Box.
 <details>
 <summary> Example: </summary>

 * If the patient is `Roy Balakrishnan`, clicking on his name will set the text in the Command Input Box to `edit 1 n/`.

 ![Clicking on Patient View Panel Gif](images/ug-images/patientViewPanel.gif)
 </details>

 ### Keyboard Shortcuts

 Similar to other CLI applications, CheckUp supports a few keyboard shortcuts:
   * Navigate past commands with the `UP` and `DOWN` arrow keys.
-  * Clear the text currently in the command box with `Ctrl + Shift + C` .
+  * Clear the text currently in the command box with `Ctrl + Shift + C`.

 --------------------------------------------------------------------------------------------------------------------